 - 1. Admissions and Records Committee

 - 2. Library Committee

-- 3. Community Education Committee

-- 4. Curriculum Committee (see UNM-Valencia Campus Curriculum Committee)
+- 3. Curriculum Committee (see UNM-Valencia Campus Curriculum Committee)

-- 5. Teaching Enhancement Committee
+- 4. Teaching Enhancement Committee

-- 6. Undergraduate Committee (see UNM-Valencia Campus Curriculum Committee)

-- 7. Computer Use on Campus Committee

 O. Academic Freedom

 As stated on pages B54-55 of the UNM Faculty Handbook:

 - 1. The teacher is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution. - 2.
 The teacher is entitled to freedom in the classroom in discussing his/her subject, but he/she should be careful not to introduce into his/her teaching controversial matter which has no relation to his/her subject.
 Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of the appointment. - 3.
 The college or university teacher is a citizen, a member of a learned profession, and an officer of an educational institution.
 When he/she speaks or writes as a citizen, he/she should be free from institutional censorship or discipline, but his/her special position in the community imposes special obligations.
 As a man or woman of learning and an educational officer, he/she should remember that the public may judge his/her profession and his/her institution by his/her utterances.
 Hence he/she should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that he/she is not an institutional spokesperson. - 4.
 At the University of New Mexico, the teacher recognizes that he/she is responsible for the maintenance of appropriate standards of scholarship and teaching performance, aimed at the goal of training students to think for themselves.
 While the students have a right to know the teacher's point of view on relevant controversial subjects, the teacher has an obligation to set forth fairly and clearly the divergent opinions of other scholars, so that the students may reach rational and independent conclusions. - 5.
 The efficient operation of any institution requires cooperation among its personnel.
 The teacher agrees, therefore, to abide by all regulations of the University, consistent with this policy, and to perform to the best of his/her ability such reasonable duties as are assigned to him/her by authorized University officials.